gatsbyjs/gatsby/docs/blog/2019-07-23-google-sheets-gatsby-acroyoga-video-explorer/index.md

 This is a list of Acroyoga videos from Youtube.
 I tagged these videos in column I (e.g. beginner, flow).
 The 'thumbnail' column is the Youtube video thumbnail while instructor_image are some dummy images I saved in a Google cloud storage bucket.
 The instructor_image column is not [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) here and I could find a way to store this separately in another sheet.
 This occasional lack of 'DRYness' is one potential downside of using a spreadsheet as a web application database.

 To access this data, I first must 'publish to the web' (under the file menu).
 This makes it available for consuming via API.
 Next I needed to register for an API key with Google.
 Finally, I can GET this data using a Google Sheets API method called [batchGet](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/batchGet).
-My API call looks like this: [`https://sheets.googleapis.com/v4/spreadsheets/1Qyn6530gveP7wnLHswBH0a_6ndTbWE65hvMWY17313Y/values:batchGet?ranges=export&majorDimension=ROWS&key=AIzaSzC1XWLfbg_9cbbq6dv-eFROFVDpfp2XhxE`](https://sheets.googleapis.com/v4/spreadsheets/1Qyn6530gveP7wnLHswBH0a_6ndTbWE65hvMWY17313Y/values:batchGet?ranges=export&majorDimension=ROWS&key=AIzaSzC1XWLfbg_9cbbq6dv-eFROFVDpfp2XhxE)

-This outputs my spreadsheet data as JSON, which I'll now consume in my Gatsby app.
+My API call [outputs my spreadsheet data as JSON](https://gist.github.com/kpennell/82484a220c0e56f40f98c4bcaec87d9c), which I'll now consume in my Gatsby app.

 ## Making Gatsby Pages for Each Google Sheet Row